-- i) Individual, marital, and/or family issues
+- i) Individual, relationship, and/or family issues

 - ii) Children's behavioural issues

-- iii) Alcohol and drug abuse
+- iii) Addiction and Substance Use

 - iv) Depression

 - v) Workplace Challenges

 - vi) Well-being

 - vii) Nutrition

-- viii) Financial
+- viii) Financial Support

 - ix) Career Planning

 - b.
-All services provided by the EFAP are strictly confidential
+All services provided by the EFAP are strictly confidential, within the limits of legal obligations.
+Individual information about usage and EFAP services will not be released to the Town.

 - c.
-For detailed benefit information see the EFAP brochure available from Human Resources
+For detailed information on this benefit see the EFAP brochure available from Human Resources or online through our service provider's website.